subtopic 2.2: Energy and biomass in ecosystems

 - Ecosystem Health:

-- Indicator of Productivity: NPP is a key indicator of ecosystem productivity and health.
-High NPP values indicate robust primary production, supporting diverse and abundant populations of consumers.
+- Indicator of Productivity: High NPP values reflect robust primary production, supporting diverse consumer populations and indicating ecosystem vitality.

 - Resource Management:

-- Biodiversity Conservation: Maintaining high NPP supports biodiversity by providing sufficient energy and habitat for a wide range of species.
-It promotes resilient ecosystems capable of withstanding environmental stressors.
+- Biodiversity Conservation: Maintaining high NPP supports biodiversity by ensuring energy and habitat for a wide range of species, enhancing ecosystem resilience.

 - Global Carbon Cycle: